Essenceia/stm32h750-dev-board/README.md

 - SWD debug connected with pinout compatible with native 20 pin J-Link probe

-- Route all other pins to female connectors
+- Route all remaining mcu pins to female connectors

 ## Schematics